PataphysicalSociety/soupault.app/site/reference-manual.md

 For the table of contents to work, every heading needs a unique `id` attribute that can be used as an anchor.

 If a heading has an `id` attribute, it will be used for the anchor.
-If it doesn’t, soupault has to generate one.
+If it does not, soupault has to generate one.

 By default, if a heading has no `id`, soupault will generate a unique numeric identifier for it.
 This is safe, but not very good for readers (links are non-indicative) and for people who want to share direct links to sections (they will change if you add more sections).